Metabolic Surgery for Diabetes

 Despite the research, in the United States, health insurance will only pay for surgery when the primary purpose is weight loss.
 To see if you are eligible for this surgery under nationally recognized guidelines, consult your surgeon.
 At Mount Sinai, we have created a comprehensive, interdisciplinary program that is staffed by surgeons, endocrinologists, dieticians and other pertinent specialists.
 We regularly treat patients with metabolic diseases, including Type 2 diabetes.
 Working closely with the Mount Sinai Diabetes Center, obese patients with Type 2 diabetes undergo a thorough evaluation to determine the best treatment.
 Our team of specialists will personalize the treatment recommendations based on the patient's clinical situation.

 The surgeons of the Division of Metabolic, Endocrine and Minimally Invasive Surgery are continually evaluating methods of using surgery to treat Type 2 diabetes.
 We perform minimally invasive operations, including laparoscopic gastric bypass, laparoscopic sleeve gastrectomy, and laparoscopic adjustable gastric banding on a daily basis.
 While these operations are only being performed on obese patients, our goal is eventually to also treat diabetic patients in lower weight categories.
-With new data emerging constantly at the Division of MEMIS at Mount Sinai, in the near future it is entirely possible that Type 2 diabetes will go from a disease that can only be controlled with medicine, to a disease that will always be cured with surgery.
+With new data emerging constantly at Mount Sinai, in the near future it is entirely possible that Type 2 diabetes will go from a disease that can only be controlled with medicine, to a disease that will always be cured with surgery.